Szymon-Czuszek/SAS-Data-Science/README.md

 It creates a variable, months, which stores the equivalent number of months (by multiplying years by 12).
 The statement PUT years=months=; writes the values of years and months to the SAS log for records where years > 5.
 Otherwise: It creates a variable, yrsleft, to show the remaining years to reach 5 (calculated as 5 - years).

+## Variables in SAS

+[CreatingVariables.sas](SAS/CreatingVariables.sas): his script creates a dataset that calculates total sales for each individual based on quarterly sales data.

+DATA Step:

+A dataset named sales is created with the DATA statement.
+The INPUT statement defines variables:
+Name (character variable for the individual's name) Sales_1 to Sales_4 (numeric variables representing quarterly sales) Variable Calculation:

+The variable total is calculated for each individual by summing the values in Sales_1, Sales_2, Sales_3, and Sales_4 using the SUM function.
+This calculation automatically handles any missing values as SUM ignores them by default.
+Data Entry:

+The CARDS statement allows for data entry directly in the code.
+Four individuals’ sales data are inputted:
+Greg: Sales data for each quarter is 10, 2, 40, 0.
+John: Sales data is 15, 5, 10, 100.
+Lisa: Sales data is 50, 10, 15, 50.
+Mark: Sales data is 20, 0, 5, 20.
+Result:

+The RUN statement executes the code, resulting in the sales dataset containing Name, quarterly sales values, and a total column that holds the calculated total sales for each individual.
+This code provides a simple way to manage and analyze quarterly sales data, demonstrating how to define and sum multiple variables in SAS.

 ## Solutions to exercises in Udemy course by Aslam Khan: "The Simplest Guide to SAS Programming- SAS Base-SAS Advanced"